kffein/Craft-export-Csv/README.md

 To install the plugin, follow these instructions.

-1. In the Control Panel, go to Settings → Plugins and click the “Install” button for craft-export-csv.
+1. In the Control Panel, go to Plugin Store, search for "Export CSV" and install the plugin.

 ## Overview